mrcodetastic/Daily-Timelapse-Generator/README.md

 3) The Linux instance will need the following installed: fswebcam, ffmpeg, run-one, python3, bash etc.

 ## Installation
-1) Copy the stuff in the 'public_html' to a PHP enabled webserver, make sure the that contains this code is accessable by an FTP account
+1) Copy the stuff in the 'public_html' to a PHP enabled webserver, make sure the that contains this code is accessible by an FTP account
 2) Copy the stuff in the 'python' folder to a folder on your Linux instance.
-Ensure this folder is writable by the user account that owns the scripts.
+Ensure this folder is writeable by the user account that owns the scripts.
 3) Adjust the configuration settings in config.py
 4) Add something along the lines of the following to your crontab (preferably your local user based one, which can be adjusted by typing 'crontab -u <your_account> -e':